frankshearar/Home/[Spec]-Package-download-API.md

 Status: **Incubation**

 ### Intro
-Msbuild SDK Resolver need an API From NuGet which can download nuget package to specified path by passing package Id and version.
+Msbuild SDK Resolver need an API From NuGet which can download nuget package to .nuget folder by passing package Id and version.

 The goal of this API is to provider a high level interface (supports cross-platform) to download nuget package directly and return the package path.